frkosurf/voot-specification/VOOT.md

 information available through a web service.

-The API is loosely based on the OpenSocial specification and previous standardization attempts as part of the [GN3-JRA3-T2] project, but this is just for historical reasons and not all requirements of OpenSocial nor previous versions of VOOT are met.
+The API is loosely based on the OpenSocial specification and previous standardization attempts as part of the [GN3-JRA3-T2] project.
+This is just for historical reasons and not all requirements of OpenSocial nor previous versions of VOOT are met.
 One such example is that only the JSON data format is supported.
-This specification does however aim to be backwards compatible.
+This specification does however aim to be backwards compatible requiring little to know change to existing VOOT software.

 # Notational Conventions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",